 - Walker, M. (2017).
 Why We Sleep: Unlocking the Power of Sleep and Dreams.
 Scribner.

 *Educational content only.
 Not medical, psychological, or therapeutic advice.
-Protocols shared for informational purposes.
+Routines shared for informational purposes.
 Consult healthcare professionals before making health changes.
 Individual results vary.
 References to research are for educational context; Better Life Habits does not claim clinical validation of its specific protocols.